tomhendra/courses/15-fem-professional/4-complete-intro-to-react-v5/README.md

 Since this Petfinder is a real service and we don't want to hammer their API, we've built a client that heavily caches responses and limits your location to only `Seattle, WA` and `San Francisco, CA`.
 If you request something else, it'll force you into one of these locations.
 We do this to cause less load on their servers.
 In the future this may change.

-Occasionally this API has gone down, so the API client can run in offline mode too.
-In order to run in offline mode, just make sure that `PET_MOCK=mock` is in your environmental variables.
-To accomplish, let's add this mock ability to our npm scripts.

-- Run `npm i -D cross-env` and then add this to our `package.json`'s scripts:
-- `"dev:mock": "cross-env PET_MOCK=mock npm run dev",`.
-- Now any time you run this `npm run dev:mock` instead of `npm run dev` you'll get mock data and not hit the API.
-This will work offline and if the API is down or taking too long.

 - Let's see how we can handle asynchronous code inside of React.
 - In `SearchParams.js`: